CodeConstantin/react-frontend-test/README.md

 - If there are more than 5 matching items, render a “show more” button – when this button is clicked, the next 5 items should be revealed

 ## What we're looking for
+- A repository that we can clone from GitHub
 - Clean, maintainable, code backed by tests (using a library of your choice)
 - A README file describing how to run the code and tests
 - Git commits at regular intervals, demonstrating iterative development
 - Pragmatism - i.e. no over-engineering

 ## Please note
 - The aim of this exercise is to test your React knowledge, therefore we do not expect you to use libraries for component functionality, i.e. react-autosuggest or react.autocomplete.
 - We expect you to be able to demo your work, so please ensure that your code can be rendered in a browser.